tidwall/raft-fastlog/README.md

-raft-memlog
+raft-fastlog
 ===========

-This repository provides the `raftmemlog` package.
+This repository provides the `raftfastlog` package.
 The package exports a Raft Store which is an implementation of a `LogStore`, `StableStore`, and `PeerStore`.